Environment Variables

 $ export PATH=$DROPBOXMQ_HOME/bin:$PATH

-Windows: C:\> set DROPBOXMQ_HOME=C:\dropboxmq
+C:\> set DROPBOXMQ_HOME=C:\dropboxmq

 C:\> set DROPBOX_ROOT=C:\dropbox